 To convict someone, prosecutors have the burden of proving them guilty beyond a reasonable doubt.
 However, entrapment is known as an affirmative defense.

-In other words, a defendant’s attorney must prove by a preponderance of the evidence that a law enforcement officer is guilty.
+In other words, a criminal lawyer must prove by a preponderance of the evidence that a law enforcement officer is guilty.
 The defense must be able to prove at least these two things:

 - A government officer induced the crime